thu-vis/JittorVis/README.md

 2. **Navigation view**:

     The graph structure view can visualize a hierarchical structure of a Jittor model, enabling exploration of the model.
-Each leaf node represents a computational node in the computational graph.
+Each leaf node represents a computational node in the dataflow graph.
     * Click one intermediate node to selected its computational nodes.

 <img src="https://github.com/swordsbird/JittorVis/raw/main/assets/navigation.png" alt="Drawing" width="400px" />